MirelaGTulbure/gaec-lab/content/authors/molliegaines/_index.md

   url: "https://cnr.ncsu.edu/geospatial/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Postdoctoral Research Scholar in the Department of  at North Carolina State University.
+bio: I am a Postdoctoral Research Scholar in the Department of Forestry and Environmental Resources at North Carolina State University.

 interests:
 - Remote Sensing